Home Contact Us About Us Links Topical Index Visit our Bookshop

 "Short chants, repeated again and again, give it a meditative character," the brothers explain in a brief introduction printed in the paperback songbook.
 "Using just a few words, [the chants] express a basic reality of faith, quickly grasped by the mind.
 As the words are sung over many times, this reality gradually penetrates the whole being."

-Reformed Worship, a publication of Faith Alive Christian Resources CRC (Christian Reformed Church) Publications, carried an article on their website that promotes the practice of Taize' worship.
+Reformed Worship, a publication of Faith Alive Christian Resources CRC (Christian Reformed Church) Publications, carries an article on their website that promotes the practice of Taize' worship.
 The article, "How to ...
 Plan in the Style of Taize," says that the students, faculty, and staff of Calvin Theological Seminary spend time together once a week in "contemplative services" in "the manner of the Community of Taize'."

 Taize is a form of contemplative worship that incorporates mystical practices and interspiritual beliefs as this article describes: